-The unemployment insurance reserve fund was hard hit by the recession and began 2012 with a $1.2 billion deficit.
+The report calls for running a "responsible" program that "protects benefits for the unemployed while responsibly administering a solvent program without unnecessary spending of vital employer tax dollars."The unemployment insurance reserve fund was hard hit by the recession and began 2012 with a $1.2 billion deficit.
 The state had to limit benefits for those out of work and borrow money from the federal government to continue paying benefits.
 Employers have been paying a special payroll tax to cover the interest on the loan since 2011.
 The report says that charge is expected to remain in place through next year.